scratch-ed/blink/readme.md

 This is a monorepo for the Blink debugger for Scratch.

+If you find Blink useful and use it in your research, please cite:

+Strijbol, N., De Proft, R., Goethals, K., Mesuere, B., Dawyndt, P., & Scholliers, C. (2024). _Blink: An educational software debugger for Scratch._ SoftwareX, vol. 25, p.
+101617. https://doi.org/10.1016/j.softx.2023.101617

 Start playing with Blink integrated in the Scratch IDE at https://scratch.ugent.be/blink/.

 The Scratch project consists of [a bunch of different subprojects](https://github.com/scratchfoundation/scratch-gui/wiki/Getting-Started#repos), each with their own repository.
 Blink needs one additional package and a fork of two Scratch packages: